What Is ESG?

 What Is ESG Investing?

-But, as mentioned above, there is no agreed-upon set of standards for what makes a company ESG friendly.
+But, as mentioned above, there is no universal set of standards for what makes a company ESG friendly.
 Companies committed to ESG operations may publish sustainability reports to give investors some insights into the firm.
 Additionally, third-party organizations have stepped in to create ESG scores for companies and funds based on their adherence to various ESG factors.

 How ESG Scores Work